wpfleger96/Calculator/README.md

     following: Text field for the mathematical expressions;
     A button to switch between using "iteration" and "recursion"; the ability to toggle individual bits on and off, updating the UI appropriately.
+    Your GUI must make use of some of the styling facilities available in Swing.

  4. (40 points) Write a report analyzing the time complexity of each <code>Math</code>
     implementation.
 Give the time function and complexity class (using Big-O) for each